killercup/scribbles/_posts/2020-03-04-high-performance-rust.md

 – practically without changing any code!

 Please remember that the following suggestions **do not** replace actual profiling and optimizations!
+I also think it goes without saying that the only way to detect if any of this helps is having benchmarks that represent how your application behaves under real usage.

 ## Tweaking our `release` profile